Rathbone Greenbank Investments

 Supply chain decarbonisation policy

-Fund has a supply chain decarbonisation policy which sets out its position on the need to reduce carbon emissions throughout the investment chain.
-This will inform where the manager can and can not invest.
+Has a supply chain decarbonisation policy which sets out their position on the need to reduce carbon emissions.

 Fossil fuel exploration exclusion - direct involvement